Alexantoun/CyberSecurity/README.md

 23rd February 2022:--
 More menu fucntionality, and can initialize when trying to run without sending parameters from the command line made a whiptail to decrypt specific files, maybe I can make a menu to choose??

+24th February 2022:--
+Continuing work on the menu system but can now reset the program